michael-zidar/axon_charge_tool/README.md

 - [ ] Auto date options for the date fields (today, yesterday, max-possible, etc.)
 - [x] Local Storage to retain the state even after the page refreshes
 - [ ] Add check step to ensure that the MCT file is the correct format
+- [ ] Add start over button to clear all changes and start fresh

 ## Known Bugs
 - [ ] Inability to revert changes after paste operation